dgaydukov/cert-spring5/files/spring5.md

 When you create web app, your context always an instance of `WebApplicationContext`, it extends `ApplicationContext`, and has a method `getServletContext`, to get `ServletContext`.
 Each `DispatcherServlet` has its own `WebApplicationContext`, which inherits all the beans already defined in the root `WebApplicationContext`.
 Beans inherited from root app context can be overridden in the servlet-specific scope, and you can define new scope-specific beans local to a given Servlet instance.
-If you have a `<bean>` declaration with the same name or id in both the root context and the servlet context, the servlet context one will overwrite the root context one.
+If you have a `<bean/>` declaration with the same name or id in both the root context and the servlet context, the servlet context one will overwrite the root context one.